 - (01) 700 2191

 Pat the Cope Gallagher is the 20th Leas-Cheann Comhairle of Dail Eireann.
 He was elected by secret ballot on 6 July 2016.
-Representing the newly established 5-seat constituency of Donegal, having previously served the constituency of Donegal South West between June 1981 to June 1997 and again between May 2002 to June 2009.
+Representing the newly established five-seat constituency of Donegal, having previously served the constituency of Donegal South West between June 1981 to June 1997 and again between May 2002 to June 2009.
 In the intervening period he served in the European Parliament between June 1994 to June 2002 and again June 2009 to May 2014.
 Pat served as Chairperson of Donegal County Council in 1985/86 having been first elected to the Council in 1979.
-He also served in various roles - as a Minister of State in the Departments of the Gaeltacht Affairs, Marine, Transport, Environment and Health Promotion.
+He also served in various roles - as a Minister of State in the Departments of Gaeltacht Affairs, Marine, Transport, Environment and Health Promotion.
 He is a native Irish speaker and prior to entering politics worked in the fish processing sector.
 He is a graduate of the National University of Galway where he obtained a Degree in Commerce.
-He is married to Ann and resides in Dungloe, Co Donegal.
+He is married to Ann and resides in Dungloe, Co.
+Donegal.

 The role of the Leas-Cheann Comhairle